 - The benefits of physical, occupational and speech therapy

-- Resources, such as support groups, exercise groups, community education, symposium, websites, and our blog
+- Resources, such as support groups, exercise groups, community education, symposium and websites

 Physicians and other program team members present community education programs on Parkinson’s disease and other movement disorders as well as deep brain stimulation (for the treatment of Parkinson’s disease, tremors and dystonia).
 Programs are offered in Milwaukee and surrounding communities.